vonschappler/SLCB-ShoutOutClip/README.md

 - [Version beta-1.3.0](https://github.com/vonschappler/SLCB-ShoutOutClip/releases/tag/beta-1.3.0)

-  - Fixed an issue from where the clip was still being displayed when the related option to not display clip was unchecked
+  - Fixed an issue from where the clip was still being displayed when the related option is disabled
   - Added a new command to allow quick shoutouts without displaying a clip

 - [Version beta-1.2.0](https://github.com/vonschappler/SLCB-ShoutOutClip/releases/tag/beta-1.2.0)